Patricia Pinsk - Artist and writer

 Creating art helps you process trauma, and better manage any negative emotions during a time of crisis.
 Art helps you express what is otherwise too tough to state.

-It can stop you from losing your sh*t (so you no longer need your pallet of toilet paper except for paper mache).
 Do you wonder what the best outlets are to stay connected during a crisis?
 It turns out plenty of online platforms exist.
 Let’s check out your options.

 Anchor Element